Masusder/FModBankParser/README.md

 Project comes with an example FModBankParser.Demo that you can use.

-Compile and run the demo executable from a terminal:
+Compile the project or download the demo executable from the [Releases](https://github.com/Masusder/FModBankParser/releases) tab, then run it from a terminal:

 ```bash
 FModBankParser.Demo --path <file_or_folder> [--key <encryptionKey>] [--export-audio] [--output <outputFolder>]